-A Wireshark trace of the XPhone server is required for the analysis of AnyDevice and softphone signaling problems or no/one-sided speech intelligibility when using the softphone.
+A Wireshark trace of the XPhone Server is necessary for the analysis of AnyDevice and softphone signalling problems or no/one-sided speech intelligibility when using the softphone.

-Please note that the XPhone Connect Server installation wizard usually installs an npcap driver.
-This is also offered during the installation of Wireshark, but if there is already a version on the computer, you will be notified.
+During installation, make sure that an npcap driver is usually installed by the XPhone Connect Server installation wizard.
+This is also offered during the installation of Wireshark, but if there is already a version on the computer, you will be informed of this.
 A new installation of the npcap driver is not necessary in this case.

 Then mark the Ethernet interface.
-If you also want to log the softphone signaling, select also the loopback adapter with pressed CTRL key to mark both interfaces (see video).
+If you also want to log the softphone signalling, also select the loopback adapter by holding down the CTRL key to select both interfaces (see video).

 In order to record only the relevant packets via Wireshark, a recording filter can be entered in the input field after marking the desired network interfaces.

-If you only want to record the SIP signaling and no voice packets, use one of the ports of the SIP connection XCC <-> PBX and, if necessary, one port of the SIP connection XCC <-> XPhone Connect Server (softphone) connection for the softphone signaling.
+If you only want to record the SIP signalling and no voice packets, use one of the ports of the SIP connection XCC <-> telephone system and if necessary one port of the SIP connection XCC <-> XPhone Connect Server (softphone) connection for the softphone signalling.

-If you would like to record additional voice packets, e.g. to analyze the voice quality, add the portrange 30000-33000 to the recording filter.
+If you want to record additional voice packets, e.g. to be able to analyse the voice quality, add the portrange 30000-33000 to the recording filter.

-The entire filter is then in our example
+In our example, the entire filter is then

 port 5068 || port 4901 || portrange 30000-33000

-Now adjust the behavior.
-You should be able to find various SIP packets (highlighted in blue) in the upper area.
+Now adjust the behaviour.
+You should be able to find various packages in the upper area.

 Important: To stop recording, click on the red square in the upper left corner.